yellobyte/LED-Strip-Light-Organ/README.md

 That's it.
 The analog circuit on the **Filter-PCB** is now fully calibrated.

+### Power-PCB: ###
-On the **Power-PCB** only the current limits of each channel (A/B/C) need to be calibrated.
-That's a bit tricky as you need a current running through the MOSFETs that has exactly the value you want the IR2125 to trigger at.
+Only the current limits of each channel (A/B/C) need to be calibrated.
+That's a bit tricky as you need a current running through the MOSFETs that has exactly the value you want the IR2125 to trigger.
 I used a cheap electronic load from Aliexpress (XY-FZ35) to accomplish that.

 Before you start make sure the Arduino Nano is REMOVED from the Power-PCB, your external power supply is NOT attached to the 12V power socket and there are NO jumpers on JP1/JP2/JP3 !

-The following steps have to be done for each channel A/B/C:
+The following steps have to be done for each channel A/B/C, starting with channel A:

-7) Adjust the trimpots R7/R13/R19 so that U1/U2/U3 pins 5 & 6 (CS & VS of IR2125) are shorted
+7) Adjust the trimpot R7 (R13/R19) so that U1 (U2/U3) pins 5 & 6 (CS & VS of IR2125) are shorted
-8) Attach a voltmeter to LSP12/LSP22/LSP32 and Ground
+8) Attach a voltmeter to LSP12 (LSP22/LSP32) and Ground
 9) Attach the electronic load to the channel output socket (the socket for the LED-strip) and set the current limit to the desired trigger value
-10) Connect A/B/C-OUT (IR2125 pin 2) with LSP2 (+12V=).
+10) Connect A-OUT (B/C-OUT) (IR2125 pin 2) with LSP2 (+12V=).
 That will switch the MOSFET on at the next step.
-11) Now connect the external 12V power supply, the load should see the set current flow
+11) Now connect the external 12V power supply, the electronic load should see the programmed current flow
-12) Turn the screw on the trimpots R7/R13/R19 so that the voltage on LSP12/LSP22/LSP32 just jumps from 0 to 4.7V.
-Don't turn any further but stop immediately!
+12) Slowly turn the screw on trimpot R7 (R13/R19) so that the voltage on LSP12 (LSP22/LSP32) just jumps from 0 to 4.7V.
+Stop turning immediately!
 13) Remove the external 12V power supply and the electronic load
-14) Put a jumper on pins 1 & 2 of JP1/JP2/JP3 and remove the connection between LSP2 and A/B/C-OUT
+14) Put the jumper back on pins 1 & 2 of JP1 (JP2/JP3) and remove the connection between LSP2 and A-OUT (B/C-OUT)
 15) proceed with the next channel

 Having all channels calibrated you can put the Arduino Nano back onto the board.
-Those settings done for all channels, even a short on the output sockets won't destroy your output stages.
+Those settings properly done for all channels, even a permanent short on the output sockets won't destroy your output stages.